Activist and entertainer Harry Belafonte is one of the most celebrated Jamaican-American musicians in history.

-At the outbreak of World War II, his mother retrieved him from the island and brought him back to Harlem.
-He tried to adapt to his new environment, a process that came with great difficulty.
+Born in Harlem, he spent much of his childhood in Jamaica before returning to New York.
 Unable to finish high school, he enlisted in the United States Navy and served for almost two years as a munitions loader.
 After his tour of duty ended, he was honorably discharged and returned to New York City where he worked both in the garment center and as a janitor's assistant.

-For doing repairs in an apartment (of Clarice Taylor and Maxwell Glanville), Belafonte was given, as his gratuity, a ticket to a production of HOME IS THE HUNTER at a community theatre in Harlem - the American Negro Theatre (A.N.T.).
-The world that the theatre opened up to him put Belafonte, for the first time, face to face with what would be his destiny - a life in the performing arts.
+For doing repairs in an apartment, Belafonte was given, as his gratuity, a ticket to at a community theatre in Harlem - the American Negro Theatre.
+The world that the theatre opened up to him put Belafonte, for the first time, face to face with what would be his destiny -- a life in the performing arts.
 He joined the Dramatic Workshop of the New School of Social Research under the tutelage of the renowned German director, Erwin Piscator.
-With classmates like Marlon Brando, Walter Matthau, Bea Arthur, Rod Steiger and Tony Curtis - just to name a few - Belafonte became thoroughly immersed in the world of theatre.
+With classmates like Marlon Brando, Walter Matthau, Bea Arthur, Rod Steiger and Tony Curtis -- just to name a few -- Belafonte became thoroughly immersed in the world of theatre.
 Paralleling this pursuit was his interest and love of jazz.
 He developed a relationship with the young architects of the art form, the geniuses of modern jazz, and on the occasion of his first professional appearance, he had Charlie Parker, Max Roach, Tommy Potter and Al Haig as his "back-up band".
-Since that launching, Belafonte has sustained an inordinately successful career:

 Disturbed by cruel events unfolding in Africa due to war, drought, and famine, Belafonte set in motion the wheels that led to "We Are the World" on January 28, 1985.
 He contacted manager, Ken Kragen, and they, along with others, guided and directed the project known as USA for Africa.

-Belafonte was prominent in the contribution to the ending of the oppressive apartheid government of South Africa and for the release of his friend, Nelson Mandela after twenty-seven and a half years of incarceration.
+Belafonte was prominent in the contribution to the ending of the oppressive apartheid government of South Africa and for the release of his friend, Nelson Mandela after twenty-seven years of incarceration.

-Belafonte was appointed by President John F. Kennedy to be the cultural advisor for the Peace Corps.
-He served for five years.
+Belafonte was appointed by President John F. Kennedy to be the cultural advisor for the Peace Corps, he has also served as a UNICEF Goodwill Ambassador.

-In 1987, Belafonte accepted the appointment as UNICEF Goodwill Ambassador, thus making him the second American to hold this title - the first being Danny Kaye.
-Belafonte has continued to devote himself globally to civil and human rights issues, focusing in particular on the United States and Africa.
+In recent years, Belafonte has continued to devote himself globally to civil and human rights issues, focusing in particular on the United States and Africa.

-Mr. Belafonte resides in New York City with his wife Pamela.
+Belafonte lives in New York City with his wife, Pamela.
+He has four children, seven grandchildren and one great-grandchild.